neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Legacy-Api.md

 - Some passwords will not have addresses or websites as this is not a required field in the new app
 - The delete command will move passwords into the trash if they do not have the deleted attribute
 - The attribute strength has only three values: 0 - 10 - 20
 - The sharing api is not supported.
-If you need it open a ticket.
 - Categories are mapped to tags.
 There is only the first category shown.
 - Tags will only be moved in the trash when deleted
-- Client side encryption or safe sever side encryption are not supported
+- Client side encryption or SSEv2 encryption are not supported
 - The new app will fill all fields with values, the legacy app only the properties